JakeBent/ISSFriends/README.md

 Long press (~1 second) on a location in the map to add a friend.

 Tap the clock in the bottom left to see a list of added friends.
 You can tap on a friend's name to find out the next three times the ISS will pass them.
 Friends are currently not being stored between sessions.
 Tap the Satellite dish in the bottom right to center the map on the current location of the ISS

 The bottom of the map view will display the next time the ISS will pass over the user's current location

-The unit tests are very basic, just displaying a conditional case, a mock network service and a couple utility method checks.
+The unit tests are very basic, and there was no more time to do any location based alerts.